Shunga Woodblock Print Value Guide

 Shunga print

-Shunga, or 'spring pictures,' represent a significant genre of Japanese ukiyo-e art that flourished between the 17th and 19th centuries.
-These prints are highly collectible for their intricate woodblock techniques and their historical role in celebrating human sexuality across all social classes in Edo-period Japan.
+Shunga woodblock prints are a captivating genre of Japanese ukiyo-e art, literally translated as 'spring pictures,' which served as a celebration of human intimacy from the 17th to 19th centuries.
+These pieces are highly collectible for their intricate woodblock ink techniques and their historical significance as art that was embraced by all social classes in Japan.

 What Is Shunga Woodblock Print Worth?